willstepp/dogs-of-santiago/dos_notes.md

 The conversation drifts to the Santiago Dogs, privilege, the importance of action.

-Ben wants to go to to Plaza Italia, to watch the game on the giant screen, this is what starts the concern for the Perros de Santiago, a conversation of who they are, what they believe, are about.
-He gets online and writes Constanza an email, sending her a link to the actress.
-Then he walks out, keeps walking to Bellavista.
-Passes a park where people are kissing, where dogs are playing.
 Plaza Italia.
 Comes to an open area with a gigantic screen.
 They are showing a football game, Chile vs Brazil.
-There
+There he joins in the excitement, trying to follow the game, getting angry when the crowd gets angry, shouting when the crowd shouts.

 He walks back to his hotel room, foregoes the metro, and eventually arrives.
 By then it is 19:30 and the sun is going down.
 He goes to his room, stands in the silence of it, but finds it unbearable.